paulhagstrom/diskhero/README.md

 1234 drop a disk of type 1, 2, 3, 4 if you have one

-S to toggle the terrible background soundtrack

-Q to toggle the sound effects
+S to toggle sound on/off

 E allegedly exits, which really means "hang more or less on purpose"